theropod1/R-scripts/README.md

 modelp.R #p value for lm

 ###paleontology
-paleoDiv.R # Source code of the upcoming paleoDiv package.
-Includes content of previous files div_functions.R, viol.R, addalpha.R, darken.R, tsperiods.R, rmeans.R and phylospindles.R in one file useful for graphing biodiversity and abundance patterns in relation to time and phylogeny, accompanied by various utility functions. proc_dist.R #calculate procrustes distances based on aligned procrustes coordinates in morphometric analysis
+paleoDiv.R # Source code of the paleoDiv package.
+Includes content of previous files div_functions.R, viol.R, addalpha.R, darken.R, tsperiods.R, rmeans.R and phylospindles.R in one file. useful for graphing biodiversity and abundance patterns in relation to time and phylogeny, accompanied by various utility functions.
+See package for details. gdi.r # Source code of the gdi package.
+Functions for calculating volume, rotational inertia and second moment of area for various shapes.
+See package for details. proc_dist.R #calculate procrustes distances based on aligned procrustes coordinates in morphometric analysis

 ###miscellaneous and plotting